10-Q 1 abcl-20230930.htm 10-Q abcl-20230930

 We may be unable to manage our current and future growth effectively, which could make it difficult to execute on our business strategy.

-We have invested, and expect to continue to invest, in research and development efforts that further enhance our antibody discovery and development engine.
+We have invested, and expect to continue to invest, in research and development efforts that further enhance our technology and platform.
 Such investments in technology are inherently risky and may affect our operating results.
 If the return on these investments is lower or develops more slowly than we expect, our revenue and operating results may suffer.

 Our partners have significant discretion in determining when and whether to make announcements, if any, about the status of our partnerships, including about clinical developments and timelines for advancing collaborative programs with the antibodies that we have discovered, and the price of our common shares may decline as a result of announcements of unexpected results or developments.